Jobs

 3. Select the groups of categories where this Job should be displayed.

-4. Select the Agent that will be used to run this Job.
+4. Select one or more Agents that will be used to run this Job.

-5. Select the Setup that will be used when running this Job.
+5. Select one or more Setups that will be used when running this Job.

 Note: In order to save a form, all input fields must be valid.
 Required fields are signed with *.